 2. Societies are organized around cohesive sets of worldviews, institutions, and technologies

-In simplest terms, worldviews are mental networks of concepts, beliefs, and values—often emotionally charged—that allow people to interpret things around them and plan their actions; worldviews also give people’s lives meaning and therefore some sense of security, so they can be extremely resistant to change.
-Institutions are, broadly, a community’s rules, ranging from laws governing markets and parliamentary democracy to unwritten social norms in a culture about what behavior is appropriate or ethical at specific times and places.
-Finally, technologies are problem-solving tools that people create by using energy and information to exploit properties of their physical environment.
+In simplest terms, worldviews are mental networks of concepts, beliefs, and values—usually emotionally charged—that allow people to interpret things around them and plan their actions.
+Worldviews also give people’s lives meaning and therefore some sense of security, so they are resistant to change.
+Institutions are, broadly, a community’s rules, ranging from formal laws to unwritten social norms about what behavior is appropriate or ethical at specific times and places.
+Finally, technologies are problem-solving tools that people create by using energy and information to exploit properties of their physical and social environments.